LucyWL/Log-events-document/README.md

 This log event will be captured when a player conducts actions within the topographic map.
 The description regarding specific variables under the variable of "specificEventDetail" can be found:

 - **featureUsed:** Indicates which feature on the map is used, such as the topographic level button or a waypoint.
 - **actionType:** Describes the specific action conducted by the player.
 Example values include: "Drag," "Drop," "Select," and "Unselect."
+It can also be "dragStart" and "dragEnd".
 - **locationInfo:** Provides details about where the player moved the waypoint on the topographic map.

 #### Example JSON format